mckennapsean/dissertation/content/04-example.md

 [@DAmico2008; @Erbacher2010a; @Fink2009] across these different facets.
 We used
 the published work from these experts to form our base understanding of the field as we had limited access to cyber security experts ourselves.
-First, we conducted an extensive and broad literature review <!--(*M-53*)--> across a series of 40 articles from several key domains: cyber security visualization, situational awareness, and cognitive task analysis.
-From this review we informally evaluated the articles based on their relevance and descriptive quality, isolating three of the articles as the best representative samples with the highest impact for forming our domain characterization.
+First, we conducted an extensive and broad literature review (_M-53_) across a series of 40 articles from several key domains: cyber security visualization, situational awareness, and cognitive task analysis.
+From this review we informally evaluated the articles based on their relevance and descriptive quality, isolating three of the articles as the best representative samples with the highest impact for forming our domain characterization for the visualization of cyber security data.

-Next, for these three articles each member of our team did an informal open coding of the papers <!--(*M-16*)--> to pull out salient themes.
+Next, for these three articles each member of our team did an informal open coding of the papers (_M-16_) to pull out salient themes.
 As individuals, we tagged information broadly, and we then adjusted these tags as a team over a series of meetings to organize and consolidate the key insights we pulled from the papers.
-These insights formed our initial set of artifacts, which pointed to a number of unmet needs and opportunities for visualization research.
-Some of these artifacts included *opportunities* such as supporting provenance-based tasks, increasing the scalability of visualizations to real-world datasets, preserving data context as it is filtered across many different visualizations, and optimizing the representations of temporal data.
+These insights formed our initial set of visualization artifacts, which pointed to a number of unmet needs and opportunities for visualization research.
+Some of these artifacts included design _opportunities_ such as supporting provenance-based tasks, increasing the scalability of visualizations to real-world datasets, preserving data context as it is filtered across many different visualizations, and optimizing the representations of temporal data.

-We revisited the RVS system with these opportunities in mind.
-Since we were working with an existing, deployed version of the RVS software, we performed a broad artifact analysis <!--(_M-8_)--> on the current software architecture, illustrated in [@fig:redesign]a.
-By examining the workflow supported by RVS, we identified which opportunities the tool already supported and which aspects of the tool could be improved, and then evaluated these against our initial list of opportunities.
-These findings were combined with our project-specific _constraints_ and _considerations_, which included four months of the design team's time, one month of a developer's time, and existing visual conventions in the field such as highlighting critical alerts in red.
+We revisited the RVS system with these design opportunities in mind.
+Since we were working with an existing, deployed version of the RVS software, we performed a broad artifact analysis (_M-8_) on the current software architecture, illustrated in [@fig:redesign]a.
+By examining the workflow supported by RVS, we identified which opportunities the tool already supported and which aspects of the tool could be improved, and then evaluated these against our initial list of design opportunities.
+These findings were combined with our project-specific _constraints_ and _considerations_, which included four months of the visualization team's time, one month of a developer's time, and existing visual conventions in the field of cyber security such as highlighting critical alerts in red.

-Lastly, we conducted a series of semistructured interviews with different stakeholders to identify needs and aspirations (*M-51*), where these stakeholders included a developer who works on RVS and several cyber security analysts at the University of Utah.
-Based on this feedback, we met as a design team and informally evaluated and filtered the list of opportunities by reaching a group consensus on those we felt best met the unmet needs of our target users, balanced against the strengths and weaknesses of RVS and taking into account the real-world constraints and considerations of the project.
-The final thematic design opportunities for our redesign were 1) usability, 2) workflow improvements, 3) desirability, and 4) temporal data representation.
-We also developed a more low-level list of all artifacts, which included a detailed data and task abstraction.
+Lastly, we conducted a series of semistructured interviews with different stakeholders to identify needs and aspirations (_M-51_), where these stakeholders included a developer who works on RVS and several cyber security analysts and managers at the University of Utah.
+Based on this feedback, we met as a design team and informally evaluated and filtered the list of design opportunities by reaching a group consensus on those we felt best met the unmet needs of our target users, balanced against the strengths and weaknesses of RVS and taking into account the real-world constraints and considerations of the project.
+The final thematic design opportunities for our visualization redesign were 1) interface usability, 2) workflow improvements, 3) tool desirability, and

-### Ideate
+4) temporal data representation.
+We also developed a more low-level list of all visualization artifacts, such as a detailed data and task abstraction.

+## Redesign Project: Ideate Activity

-After our design team had identified the specific design opportunities, constraints, and considerations for our redesign, we were ready to come up with ideas.
-This activity took up several months as we sketched out a series of possible ideas for modifying the current design of RVS.
-First, each member of our team began to develop separate concept sketches <!--(_M-23_)--> tackling a specific opportunity, as illustrated in [@fig:redesign]b.
+After our design team had identified the specific design opportunities, constraints, and considerations for our visualization redesign, we were ready to come up with ideas to meet user needs.
+The _ideate_ activity took up several months as we sketched out a series of possible ideas for modifying the current design of RVS.
+First, each member of our team began to develop separate concept sketches (_M-23_) tackling a specific design opportunity, as illustrated in [@fig:redesign]b.
 We chose this first method based on the experience of the designers in our group as they were used to sketching out possible concepts.
 We then came together as a team to review these sketches and evaluate them based on which ones possessed the most potential for impacting a redesign of RVS.
-This evaluation process was very informal; we met as a design team and discussed some of the pros and cons for each concept, ultimately coming to a group consensus.
+This evaluation process was very informal; we met as a visualization team and discussed some of the pros and cons for each concept, ultimately coming to a group consensus.
 These meetings were conducted as informal design critiques.
 We also shared a subset of these idealized sketches with the researchers and managers at the RVS company in order